27 1 Boast not thyself of to morrow; for thou knowest not what a day may bring forth.

-9 Oil and perfume rejoice the heart; So doth the sweetness of a man's friend [that cometh] of hearty counsel.
-10 Thine own friend, and thy father's friend, forsake not; And go not to thy brother's house in the day of thy calamity: Better is a neighbor that is near than a brother far off.
+9 Ointment and perfume rejoice the heart: so doth the sweetness of a man's friend by hearty counsel.
+10 Thine own friend, and thy father's friend, forsake not; neither go into thy brother's house in the day of thy calamity: for better is a neighbour that is near than a brother far off.

-23 Be thou diligent to know the state of thy flocks, [And] look well to thy herds: 24 For riches are not for ever: And doth the crown endure unto all generations?
-25 The hay is carried, and the tender grass showeth itself, And the herbs of the mountains are gathered in.
-26 The lambs are for thy clothing, And the goats are the price of the field; 27 And [there will be] goats' milk enough for thy food, for the food of thy household, And maintenance for thy maidens.
+23 Be thou diligent to know the state of thy flocks, and look well to thy herds.
+24 For riches are not for ever: and doth the crown endure to every generation?
+25 The hay appeareth, and the tender grass sheweth itself, and herbs of the mountains are gathered.
+26 The lambs are for thy clothing, and the goats are the price of the field.
+27 And thou shalt have goats' milk enough for thy food, for the food of thy household, and for the maintenance for thy maidens.

 The Wicked and the Righteous

 28 1 The wicked flee when no man pursueth: but the righteous are bold as a lion.